Neural network parametrized level sets for image segmentation: Conclusion

 \subsection{Acknowledgements}

-This research was funded in whole, or in part, by the Austrian Science Fund (FWF) 10.55776/P34981 (OS) -- New Inverse Problems of Super-Resolved Microscopy (NIPSUM), SFB 10.55776/F68 (OS) ``Tomography Across the Scales'', project F6807-N36 (Tomography with Uncertainties), 10.55776/T1160 (CS) ``Photoacoustic Tomography: Analysis and Numerics'', National Natural Science Foundation of China (Grant No. 41030040 (CS)), the Fundamental Research Funds for the Central Universities, Sun Yat-sen University (Grant No. 22qntd2901 (CS)).
+This research was funded in whole, or in part, by the Austrian Science Fund (FWF) 10.55776/P34981 (OS) -- New Inverse Problems of Super-Resolved Microscopy (NIPSUM), SFB 10.55776/F68 (OS) ``Tomography Across the Scales'', project F6807-N36 (Tomography with Uncertainties), 10.55776/T1160 (CS) ``Photoacoustic Tomography: Analysis and Numerics'', National Natural Science Foundation of China (Grant No. 41030040 (CS)).
 For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
 The financial support by the Austrian Federal Ministry for Digital and Economic Affairs, the National Foundation for Research, Technology and Development and the Christian Doppler Research Association is gratefully acknowledged.